Content Marketing Strategy: Use Effective Visuals to Drive More Traffic

 Using Visual Marketing in Your Articles/Blog Posts

 Distribute images across your blog posts and articles To get the most engagement out of every article, make sure that you place an image right at the start.
-This can be an image right after the headline, or it can be placed like this:
+It can be an image right after the headline, or you can place it like this:

 Source: The Content Marketing Institute